KittyGiraudel/SJSJ/_glossary/AMD.md

 ---
 title: AMD
-description: a standard defining how to load JavaScript libraries or modules asynchronously
+excerpt: a standard defining how to load JavaScript libraries or modules asynchronously
 ---

 # AMD